k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 2. If no existing allocation is found, visit ranges in normalized order.
 3. Attempt allocation from the current range using the existing within-range address selection and overlapping-range checks.
+4. If allocation returns `allocate.AssignmentError`, detected with `errors.As`,
-4. If the range reports typed exhaustion, continue to the next range.
+   record that range's exhaustion context and continue to the next range.
 5. On the first successful allocation, persist it, return that one address, and stop visiting ranges.
-6. If every range is exhausted, return an exhaustion error and no address.
+6. If every unique pool is exhausted, return `AllRangesExhaustedError` and no address.

 Fallback is only allowed for an error that specifically means the current range has no allocatable address.
 Parse, validation, API, authorization,